CAMSCSC/GitBook-Learn/software/worldmachine2/worldmachine2.md

 ![](cm.PNG)

-The standard Colormap will be the base texture that will be built upon.
+The standard Colormap will be the base texture that you work on.

 ![](overlayopacity.PNG)